hkeiken/wsl2-globalprotect/README.md

 This test is done on:
 - Microsoft Windows 10 version 10.0.19044.2130
-- Global Protect version 6.0.3
+- Global Protect version 6.0.3 for Windows
 - Debian 11 in WSL

 The solution consists of: